Falanet/Falanet-Terminal-Email-Client/README.md

 ### compose_backup_interval

 Specify interval in seconds for local backups during compose (default 10).
-If the system running falanet is unexpectedly shutdown while user is composing an email, then upon next falanet startup any backuped compose message will be automatically uploaded to the draft folder.
+If the system running falaclient is unexpectedly shutdown while user is composing an email, then upon next falaclient startup any backuped compose message will be automatically uploaded to the draft folder.
 Setting this parameter to 0 disables local backups.

 ### compose_line_wrap

-Specify how falanet shall wrap lines in outgoing emails.
+Specify how falaclient shall wrap lines in outgoing emails.
 Supported options:

     0 = none (default)
     1 = using format=flowed